geersch/nestjs-getting-started/docs/04-openapi-specification.md

 ## Setting up Swagger

-Up until now, we've used `cURL` requests to send requests to our back-end API.
-It's a little bit cumbersome to compose the requests in this fashion.
+Up until now, we've used `cURL` to send requests to our back-end API.
+It's a little bit cumbersome to compose the requests this way.
 Let's make life a bit easier.

 The [OpenAPI Specification (OAS)](https://swagger.io/specification) is a standard, language-agnostic interface to RESTful APIs which allows both humans and computers to discover and understand the capabilities of the service without access to the source code, documentation, or through network inspection.
 When properly defined, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.